cedar-policy/rfcs/text/0061-functions.md

 ### Function Macro declarations

-This RFC adds a new top level form to Cedar policysets: the function macro declaration.
+This RFC adds a new top level form to Cedar policy sets: the function macro declaration.

 A Cedar function macro declaration is composed of three elements: